nicokaiser/rpi-camera-import/README.md

 ## Limitations

 - This only works with cameras supported by gphoto2 and with PTP mode (not USB mass storage mode).
 - There could theoretically be filename duplicates.
-That usually is, when more than 10.000 photos are taken with the same camera on the same day.
+That usually is, when more than 10.000 photos are taken on the same day.
-- For some cameras, udev cannot determine a serial number.
-E.g. the folder for any Canon EOS 400D is always `Canon_Inc._Canon_Digital_Camera`.
-This may only be a problem when importing from more than one camera.

 ## Optional Components